akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

 println(store[1])    // Store has been closed
 ```

-If `M` is a modal type, we will treat passing parameters `foo(obj : M)` very differently from the case of a non-modal type: as borrowing.
-As opposed to the case of `bar(obj : &M)`, `foo` will be allowed to call modal methods of `obj` and even required to finalize it if `M` is a modal type with mandatory finalization.
-Borrowed parameters can be reborrowed to some other functions or objects (see Borrowing by Modal Objects below) or temporarily passed on as bound parameters.
+If `M` is a modal type, we will treat passing parameters `foo(obj : M)`
+very differently from the case of a non-modal type: as borrowing.
+As opposed to the case of `bar(obj : &M)`, `foo`
+will be allowed to call modal methods of `obj`
+and even required to finalize it if `M` is a modal type with mandatory finalization.
+Borrowed parameters can be reborrowed to some other functions or objects
+(see Borrowing by Modal Objects below) or temporarily passed on as bound parameters.
 Borrowed parameters are not allowed to be captured at all, unless bound first.

-Optionally finalizable objects must be cast manually after being borrowed and returned:
+Optionally, finalizable objects must be cast manually after being borrowed and returned:
 ```kotlin
 foo(store)
 when(f) {